The Black List is where filmmakers find great material to make films and great material finds filmmakers to make them.

 In November 2013, we began accepting original episodic material, providing access for aspiring television and webseries writers around the world.

-The Black List is also home to Scott Myers' blog Go Into The Story, the official Black List screenwriting blog, and the online community the Black Board, moderated by Shaula Evans.
+The Black List is also home to Scott Myers' blog Go Into The Story, the official Black List screenwriting blog, and the online community the Black Board.

 Keep up to date with news and special offers related to the Black List and the films and screenplays on it.